 FAQs

-Why is the IL 18 River Bridge under study?
+Why was the IL 18 River Bridge under study?

 The IL 18 River Bridge was built in 1934 and is nearing the end of its expected use.
 Its condition and geometrics are poor, making it functionally obsolete.
-To address the structure’s deficiencies, a study is required to identify appropriate rehabilitation measures or replacement of the bridge.
+To address the structure’s deficiencies, a study was required to identify appropriate rehabilitation measures or replacement of the bridge.
+The study concluded that a structure replacement on a new alignment was the preferred alternative.

 Will the new structure be in the same location as the existing one?